Alumni launch website

 “I loved being a member of the East Burke family, and I keep up with hundreds of my former students,” he said.
 “I encourage all Cavaliers to visit this site frequently, sign up on the directory and continue to be a part of that family.
 Everyone is welcome.”

-Anyone who would like to suggest someone to be featured or would like to pay tribute to a student or teacher who has passed is asked to email AlwaysEastBurke@gmail.com.
+Anyone who would like to suggest someone to be featured or would like to pay tribute to a student or teacher who has passed is asked to email AlwaysEast Burke@gmail.com.